-This is a joint project between Kaipara District Council, Far North Council, NIWA, Land Research, Crop and Food Research, and Horticulture Research to identify potential land-use change in the Hokianga and Western Kaipara Region.
+This represents a joint project between Kaipara District Council, Far North District Council, NIWA, Land Research, Crop and Food Research and Horticulture Research to identify potential land use change in the Hokianga and western Kaipara region.

 It is emphasized that successful commercial production of a new crop depends on these market, infrastructure and management factors as well as on suitable climate and soil conditions.